INGREDIENTS

 Crispy kale

-- Preheat oven on Conventional at 180°C.
+- Preheat the oven on Conventional at 180°C.

 - Cook for 5-8 minutes until crisp.
 Check halfway through cooking time.